+Formerly Music 212.
+Credit not given for both courses.
 Prerequisite: Music 217-1 with a grade of "C" or better.
 Corequisite: Concurrent enrollment in Music 216-2.
-Formerly Music 212.
-Credit will not be awarded for both.

 This course is the second in a sequence of four intended for music majors who plan to earn a music certificate, degree, and/or transfer to a four-year music program.
 This class will present level 2 techniques for vocal and keyboard sight reading, improvisation, and melodic and harmonic dictation of music featuring the concepts presented in its counterpart music theory course.
 Thus, concurrent enrollment in or previous successful completion (with a minimum grade of 'C') of Music Theory II (MUSIC 216-2) is required.